greenwolfe/OpenLab/README.txt

-2.5) for #activities (done), #standards, #appointments .Model p move draggable association to rendered function as I did for calendarDay so entire body won't be re-rendered when a new item is added to the list.
+2.5) for #appointments .Model p move draggable association to rendered function as I did for calendarDay so entire body won't be re-rendered when a new item is added to the list.
 For example appointmentItem.js. also move accordion, sortable applications to rendered callbacks of specific templates. #activities (done), #standards, #appointments
 3)  more fields in user profile:  block, firstname, last name, nick name(x not needed, using username but need validation) (and add to edit profile modal) blocks in calendar???  keeping track of sort orders (both calendar and activities in main list and todo items )?